kqosh/spring-boot-library/README.md

 - [OpenAPI spec in JSON](http://localhost:8080/v3/api-docs)
 - [OpenAPI spec in YAML](http://localhost:8080/v3/api-docs.yaml)

-### Smoke Test qqqq
+### Smoke Test

-- generate create tables scipt met ut
-- load data.sql
+If no data available in the database yet: [Load test](src/test/resources/data.sql)

-use swagger or curl (NB swagger also generates the curl commands):
+Use Swagger or curl (NB Swagger also generates the curl commands):
-- get version
+- get the version of the application
-- get token as user
+- get token as a user
-- find book
+- find a book